Pyroblazer/Flutter-2D-game/readme.md

 ﻿# Coronavirus Social Distancing Game
 By Ignatius Timothy Manullang / 13517044

 Done to fulfill task requirements of IF3280 Socio-Informatics and Professionalism

+Informatics Engineering, Bandung Institute of Technology (ITB)

+2020

 ## Running instructions
 Install flutter, make sure that it's also integrated to environment variables